fastlane-old/codes/README.md

 # Installation
     sudo gem install codes

-Make sure, you have the latest version of the Xcode command line tools installed:

-    xcode-select --install

 # Why?

 This tool is aimed as a working replacement for the itc.cli promo codes functionality.